Strategic Human Capital Insights

 Closed questions narrow the universe according to your perspective, not theirs.
 In addition, closed questions typically also narrow the response.
 By their nature, closed questions have a limited response universe.
 They also take more brainpower to create and ask.

 Frame your questions carefully.
 Be careful not to bury the question in a stream of other words.
-Don’t ask a closed question because it’s easy or comfortable for you, but wrong for the kind of information you need.
+Don’t ask a closed question because it’s easy or comfortable but wrong for the information you need.
 Let the client know you expect an answer.
-Pause and wait for a response, and let the client know you are interested.
+Pause, wait for a response, and let the client know you are interested.

-Listening - A question is useless if you don’t listen carefully to the response.
+A question is useless if you don’t listen carefully to the response.
 Great listening requires focused concentration and mental effort.
-We also fail to listen when we feel an urgency to express ourselves.
+We also fail to hear when we feel an urgency to express ourselves or rush to our next question.

-Evaluation - As you listen, you need to evaluate the answer.
+As you listen, you need to evaluate the answer.
 Recognize you may need to ask more questions before you get all the information you need.
-Use an open, clarifying question to make sure you have the details straight or open questions to get deeper into the heart of the issue or to discover any hidden resistance.
-Ask questions that delve progressively deeper into the issues.
+Use open, clarifying questions to ensure you have the correct details, get deeper into the heart of the issue, or discover any hidden resistance.
+Ask questions that progressively delve more deeply into the problems.

-To better understand how to ask great questions, I invite you to learn more about our Sales & Business Development program as part of the Phoenix Strategic Performance Institute.
-This program helps you to strategically align your sales process to accelerate the relationship sales process, creating corporate growth and building strategic value.
+To better understand how to ask great questions, I invite you to learn more about our Sales & Business Development program, which is part of the Phoenix Strategic Performance Institute.
+This program helps you strategically align your sales process to accelerate the relationship sales process, creating corporate growth and building strategic value.

 Explore the Sales & Business Development Program